Baratza Encore $170 vs Fellow Stagg $195 — Pour-Over 2026

 Can I use the Stagg EKG with a regular grinder?

-Do I really need a gooseneck kettle for pour-over?
+Is a gooseneck kettle necessary for pour-over?

 Can I use the Encore with a regular kettle?